 What is truly surprising is that when they were satisfied they had their practical aircraft, the two together had attempted about 150 take-offs, of which 115-120 were successful but only 100 led to successful landings.
 In toto they had less than six hours experience with their powered aircraft.
 What a testament to their ability to observe and act accordingly to improve their design!

-A modern student pilot has perhaps 8-12 hours' dual flying experience before soloing.
-In about the same time the Wrights both learned how to fly and invented their airplane.
+A modern student pilot has perhaps 8-12 hours dual flying experience before soloing.
+The Wrights both learned how to fly and invented their airplane with combined flying time not much longer than a good night's sleep.